KOSASIH/egyptian-map-of-pi--eiweuo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Propose a new feature for the Egyptian Map of Pi platform
-title: '[Feature] component: short_description'
+title: "[Feature] component: short_description"
-labels: feature-request, needs-review, pi-integration, egyptian-market
+labels: ''
-assignees: '@product-team, @tech-leads, @pi-integration-team, @egyptian-compliance-team'
+assignees: ''

 ---

 <!--